Post Summary: Everything you need to have on your camper must-haves list, including accessories, tools, and useful gadgets.

 - POWERBANK (Top 10 Pick)- Due to our only cigarette lighter being occupied by our GPS system, we can’t charge our phone while driving.
 Having a power bank means you can always rely on a fully charged phone.
 We also use a solar-powered power bank as an additional backup because even conventional power banks need to be charged.

 - WATER JUG– While most RV users can use their filtered water tank for dedicated drinking water, the age of our camper leaves us a little insecure about the cleanliness of our tank.
 We bring this two-gallon jug from Coleman, but if you have a bigger rig with a larger family/group you will probably a five-gallon jug that you can refill at grocery stores.
 If you’re traveling in the summer or living long term in your vintage RV, I would invest in a Yeti 6 gallon water cooler.
 It will keep your beverages ice cold for days (the Coleman won’t keep your water ice cold) and is a far superior product.
-Compare prices for the Yeti Water Cooler on Amazon and Yeti.
+You can check current prices for the Yeti water cooler on Amazon.

 - HEADPHONES – Vintage campers are not the best at keeping out sound, especially when you’re driving on the highway.
 If you want to watch a movie or listen to an audible book, you’ll want some headphones so you can actually hear what’s going on.
 We use BOSE headphones and love the comfortable fit and fantastic sound quality.
 They are premium headphones, so if you want a noise-canceling headphones at an economical price, check out Cowin Headphones.